casework/CASE-Examples/examples/illustrations/inference/README.md

  "@id": "inference-uuid",
  "@type": "Inference",
- "hypothesis": "(hypothesis object under consideration)", "evaluationType": "probability", "evidenceEvaluation": 0.95,
+ "hypothesis": "(hypothesis object under consideration)", "usedMethod": "Reference to the defined process used to evaluate basisEvidence in light of the hypothesis", "evaluationType": "probability", "evidenceEvaluation": 0.95,
  "evidenceRationale": "The observations are compatible with simulated tests of the hypothesized action",